On the coherence conjecture of Pappas and Rapoport: Proofs I: Frobenius splitting of global Schubert varieties

-\begin{rmk}If $G$ is split and $v$ is a hyperspecial vertex, under some mild restriction of the characteristic of $k$, one can even show that as $P$-modules, This is because that there is an invariant non-degenerate symmetric bilinear form on $\Lie LG$ which induces a $P$-invariant non-degerate bilinear form I do not know whether \eqref{P-module} is true if $G$ is ramified and if $v$ is a special vertex, but the argument fails. \end{rmk}
+\quash{ \begin{rmk}If $G$ is split and $v$ is a hyperspecial vertex, under some mild restriction of the characteristic of $k$, one can even show that as $P$-modules, This is because that there is an invariant non-degenerate symmetric bilinear form on $\Lie LG$ which induces a $P$-invariant non-degerate bilinear form I do not know whether \eqref{P-module} is true if $G$ is ramified and if $v$ is a special vertex, but the argument fails. \end{rmk}}

 Now we should specify the special vertex.
+Recall that we assume that $G_\der$ is simple and simply-connected.
 If $G_\der\neq\SU_{2n+1}$, we can choose arbitrary special vertex in the building of $G$ since they are conjugate under $G_\ad(F)$.
 If $G_\der=\SU_{2n+1}$, we choose the special vertex so that the corresponding parahoric group has reductive quotient $\on{Sp}_{2n}$ (see Remark \S \ref{special parahoric for unitary}).